..

 • Cython, for how a compiled .so can still be a Python module you import and call, as long as you match the interpreter version.

-• Python’s marshal and PyEval_EvalCode, the last two steps of every loader in this post.
+• Python’s marshal and PyEval_EvalCode, the last two steps of the Track A pipeline.